Ziyu He: Career

 Ziyu was a prizewinner at the International Summer Academy of the Mozarteum University in 2011 and was invited to perform Johann Sebastian Bach's Ciaconna at the Prizewinners' Concert during the Salzburg Festival.
 He returned to the Festival in 2012 and 2013.
 In June 2012 he was the recipient of the Szymon Goldberg Award of the Music Academy in Messen as the youngest participant in all age divisions.
 He gave his orchestral debut in his home town of Qingdao, China, in November 2012 with the Qingdao Symphony Orchestra.

+In 2013, Ziyu won a special prize as well as the third prize at the International Competition for Violin, Kloster Schöntal and a third prize at the International Louis Spohr Competition for Young Violinists.
 In 2014 Ziyu won first prize representing Austria at the Eurovision Young Musician's Competition in Cologne which was broadcast on TV all over Europe and in November 2014 performed Prokofiev's 2nd Violin Concerto with the Mozarteum University Symphony Orchestra conducted by Hans Graf.
 The following year he won first prize in his age group at the Mozart Competition in Zhuhai, China and at the International Instrumental Competition in Markneukirchen, Germany.
 In February 2016 he won the first prize and the prize for the best interpretation of the new commission at the International Mozart Competition in Salzburg.
 Only two months later he won the first prize in the Senior Division and three further prizes at the renowned Yehudi Menuhin Competition in London for his performance of "Introduction and variations in G major" for violin, Op.
 38, MS 44, 1827 "Nel cor più non mi sento" by Niccolo Paganini at the 2016 Menuhin Competition.
 Following this victory, he made appearances on TwoSet Violin's YouTube channel as a guest violinist.
-Later in 2016, he won the second prize and a special prize at the International Violin Competition Leopold Mozart in Augsburg and further international prizes at Kloster Schöntal and the Louis Spohr Competition in Weimar, both in Germany.
+Later in 2016, he won the second prize and a special prize at the International Violin Competition Leopold Mozart in Augsburg.

-Ziyu's concert performances have taken him to Great Britain, Switzerland, Israel, France, Germany, Sweden and Italy.
-He has performed at the Leopold Mozart Centre at Augsburg University, and at the Schumann House in Leipzig in a concert in memory of Niccolò Paganini.
+He has performed at the Leopold Mozart Centre at Augsburg University and at the Schumann House in Leipzig in a concert in memory of Niccolò Paganini.